dkfriend07/test-smart-tutorial/source/index.html.md

 The last function from fhir-client.js is the ```byCodes``` utility function that returns a function to search a given resource for specific codes returned from that response.

 The fhir-client.js library defines several more api's that will come in handy while developing smart app.
-Read about them [here](http://docs.smarthealthit.org/clients/javascript/).
+Read about them <a http://docs.smarthealthit.org/clients/javascript/)'>here</a>.

 # Displaying the Resource